buddhist-uni/buddhist-uni.github.io/README.md

 In translating this proud, ancient tradition to the digital age, different constraints and possibilities emerged.
 Reflecting on the structure of the internet, I opted to express myself in a giant [mind map](https://photos.app.goo.gl/Z8nvMf3Cbup6WA418).

 As a map of my mind, this library contains (editorially and structurally) my own biases.
 This is a feature not a bug.
-I named my camels with a great deal of thought, care, and delight and I hope that, as you explore my library, you will feel some of that delight too. 😊 🐪
+I named my elephants with a great deal of thought, care, and delight and I hope that, as you explore my library, you will feel some of that delight too. 😊 🐘

 # Studying